CapranDreams/DataDashboard/README.md

 ### 3. Running & making changes
    - cd into project folders first.
    - First time / missing libraries can be resolved with `npm install`
-   - Run `npm run start` to start application from inside vscode.
+   - Run `npm run start` to start the dahsboard application from inside vscode.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
    - Currently, APIs use `npm run dev` to start them up.
+   - MongoDB API uses `node index.js` to start.